OccultusCaudex/mate-themes-extras/README.md

 mate-themes-extras
 ==================

-GTK2/3 themes optimized for GTK3-3.4.x
+GTK2/3 themes

 The mate-themes-extras package contains a collection of GTK2/3 desktop themes for MATE.
 These themes can change the appearance of application widgets, window borders, etc.

+This branch is  optimized for GTK3-3.4.x

 Themes: